 A tooth extraction is simply the removal of a tooth.
 It is a common procedure that is performed regularly without any complications.
-In some circumstances, Dr. Tanner will refer you to an oral surgeon, but in most cases, he will perform the procedure right in his office.
+In some circumstances, Dr. Ross will refer you to an oral surgeon, but in most cases, he will perform the procedure right in his office.

 Why Would I Need an Extraction?

 There are a number of reasons that Dr. Ross might recommend extraction, they include:

 - Decay to the tooth that is so severe that the tooth cannot be saved and the overall health of the mouth will be improved with its removal.

 - A tooth that has been broken beyond repair.

 - A tooth that has not properly emerged through the gums, or in other words is “impacted.”
 This commonly occurs with wisdom teeth.

 - Crowding from the position of a tooth that could damage other teeth.

 - Braces or orthodontic treatment that require a tooth extraction first.

 - Severe gum disease, also known as periodontitis.